vistadataproject/vistadataproject.github.io/vam/build1/index.md

 __Integrated Demonstration__: [demo build 1](demo/)

-__Next Integration (B1.1)__: an intermediate mini-build scheduled for the end of January 2018.
-This will complete VAM's Meta RPC Emulation.
+__Next Integration (B1.1)__: an intermediate mini-build scheduled for the end of January 2018 to complete VAM's Meta RPC Emulation and add Server demonstrability.